 If you visit Hakone and Atami, popular hot spring areas near Tokyo, Odawara in Kanagawa would be worth a stopover.
 It takes only 35 mins from Tokyo Station to Odawara Station by Shinkansen bullet train.
-Odawara Castle was the first castle at which my kids could see Japanese style donjon (castle keep).
-We could walk around extensive sites with trees and moats in Odawara Castle Park.
+Odawara Castle has Japanese style donjon (castle keep) and extensive sites with trees and moats.
 There are no tall buildings around the Odawara Castle, so the area has huge blue sky and running ground.

 Suzuhiro Kamaboko Museum

 After visiting Odawara Castle, we tried to cook Kamaboko, a fish-paste loaf, at Suzuhiro Kamaboko Museum.
 Fish-paste loaf is one of the Japanese traditional foods.
 We ate it simply with soy sauce, mixed in salad or Oden, Japanese fish cake stew, in winter.Suzuhiro is a traditional Kamaboko, a fish-paste loaf company in Odawara with over 150 years of history.
 The Suzuhiro Kamaboko Museum provides a workshop to produce handmade Kamaboko.
 It takes 10 mins from Odawara Station to Kazamatsuri Station, located near the museum, by Hakone Tozan Line.
 I didn’t know how to cook Kamaboko before and the technique was more complicated than I had expected.
 The dough of fish was so soft and it was difficult to form the appropriate shape of Kamaboko.
 You can buy a kit to create Kamaboko at Suzuhiro Kamaboko Museum, but it is much easier to join the workshop to understand how to cook it.
 A prior reservation is needed though which can be made on the Suzuhiro website.